basitali111/first-capstone-project-/README.md

 - LinkedIn: [LinkedIn]( basit-ali-3961141b3)
 ​

-## �� Contributing
+## 🤝 Contributing
-​
 Contributions, issues, and feature requests are welcome!
-​

-​
+Feel free to check the [issues page](../../issues/).

 ## Show your support
-​
 Give a ⭐️ if you like this project!
-​

 ## Acknowledgments
-​
-- Hat tip to anyone whose code was used
-- Special thanks to [Cindy Shin](https://www.behance.net/adagio07) the author of the original design, ​
+Original design is from [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 ## �� License
 ​
 This project is [MIT](./MIT.md) licensed.